Environmental Works Grants Program

 Properties zoned and/or designated for future residential, industrial or commercial developments are not eligible under this program.

-- A maximum of $1500 is available for a property which could include one of the following:
+A maximum of $1500 is available for a property which could include one or a combination of the following:

-- $1500 - for projects that protect remnant indigenous vegetation through erecting fencing to permanently exclude stock, including around dams
+- up to $1500 - for projects that protect remnant vegetation through erecting fencing to permanently exclude stock, including around dams

-- $1000 - for revegetation and fencing around revegetation and
+- up to $1000 - for revegetation, fencing around revegetation and nestboxes

-- $500 - for environmental weed control within good quality remnant vegetation
+- up to $1000 - for environmental weed control within good quality remnant vegetation

-We provide funding on a dollar-for-dollar basis so applicants must contribute equivalent funds, labour and/or materials to the amount they seek from us.
+We provide funding on a dollar-for-dollar basis so applicants must contribute labour and/or equivalent funds or materials to the amount they seek from us.

 Labour can be considered as part of the landowner contribution and will be assessed at the rate of $30 per hour.

-- projects that will protect and enhance Whittlesea’s locally native vegetation on private land, especially in areas identified as having significant habitat values as nominated in the NEROC Report ('Sites of Habitat and Faunal Significance in North East Melbourne' by Cam Beardsell, 1997.
-Contact us on 9217 2471 for further advice)
+- projects that will protect and enhance Whittlesea’s remnant vegetation on private land, especially in areas identified as having significant habitat values as nominated in the NEROC Report ('Sites of Habitat and Faunal Significance in North East Melbourne' by Cam Beardsell, 1997.
+Contact us on 9217 2471 for further advice or click here to download a map of priority project areas.)

 - properties identified as being part of a habitat link as nominated in the NEROC Report where revegetation can link or strengthen habitat corridors